runrig-coop/runrig-farmos/next-steps.md

 implementation?
 What schema language(s) should be used in this first implementation?
 Cap'n Proto?
 JSON Schema?

-- Refine the farmOS Data Model
+- [Rederive & Formalize the farmOS Data Model]
   - Logic as transforms, capabilities, or RPC methods
   - Computed values separate from attributes
   - Target values separate from attributes